rstudio/packrat/index.md

 ## Commands

+Use `bootstrap()` to create a new packrat project, `snapshot()` to record changes to your project's library, and `restore()` to recreate your library the way it was the last time you (or anyone!) took a snapshot.

+Using these simple functions and sharing packrat's files lets you collaborate in a shared, consistent environment with others as your project grows and changes, and provides an easy way to share your results when you're done.

     bootstrap(appDir = ".")

 Initializes a regular R project directory as a packrat project.
 This creates the supporting files and directories listed below in "Anatomy of a packrat project", including a private library and snapshot. **You must restart your R session after running `bootstrap()` in order to use packrat.**